Aziz Ibragimov

-Aziz Ibragimov (also spelled Ibrahimov, born 21 July 1986) is an Uzbekistani footballer who plays as a defender for Turon Yaypan.
+Aziz Ibragimov (also spelled Ibrahimov, born 21 July 1986) is a former Uzbekistani footballer who played as a defender.

-Club career

 Ibragimov played for various clubs in his native Uzbekistan, as well as in Slovakia, the Czech Republic, China, Iran and Latvia.
+Between 2007 and 2011, he won 17 caps for the Uzbekistan national team, scoring 3 goals, including one at the 2007 AFC Asian Cup.